 Community outreach and networking are two essential steps in activism and law reform.
 Through my outreach efforts, I was able to determine who the relevant political actors were in my community and how to best approach them.
 So, I sent an email on behalf of our group to my Member of Parliament at the time, Lenore Zann, and asked to interview her about her stance on climate action.

 On our way to one of the rallies, myself and other young protesters stopped by her office to speak with her.
+Ms. Zann and one of her staff members warmly greeted us at the entrance, where we were able to chat and engage in a bit of small talk before Ms. Zann showed us to the meeting room.
+She asked us about our school’s environment club, who was involved and what motivated us.
 We engaged in a very productive, respectful, and informative conversation.
 Ms. Zann wanted to know what we thought was important when it comes to an environmentally conscious federal government and was open to hearing what we had to say.
-She explained the importance of reaching out to elected officials: the more people in an MP’s constituency speak out on a certain issue, the more support the elected official has in standing up in the legislative assembly to speak on the issue on behalf of their constituents.
+She explained the importance of reaching out to elected officials: the more that people in an MP’s constituency speak out on a certain issue, the more support the elected official has in standing up in the legislative assembly to speak on the issue on behalf of their constituents.
 Afterwards, we presented her with a letter on behalf of my school’s environment club demanding that the federal government take action to protect our environment.
 Just a few weeks later, Ms. Zann introduced a federal version of a bill she had previously passed in the Nova Scotia legislature.
 This was a Private Member’s Bill (originally introduced as Bill C-230) called “An Act respecting the development of a national strategy to assess, prevent and address environmental racism and to advance environmental justice.”
 Unfortunately, the government called an election before the Bill could become law.
-Thankfully, after the 2021 federal election, MP Elizabeth May reintroduced the Bill as Bill C-226, which as of 2022 is moving through the federal legislature.
+Thankfully, after the 2021 federal election, MP Elizabeth May reintroduced the Bill, Bill C-226, and now it is predicted that enough Members of Parliament will vote in support of the Bill for it to potentially become law.
 If the Bill becomes law, it will require the Minister of the Environment to consult various interested bodies to develop a national action strategy to address environmental racism.
 Bill C-226 would help provide support to communities and groups disproportionately affected by the climate crisis, such as people of color and Indigenous peoples.

 Decision-makers must treat young people as valued voices and contributors in discussions about law reform and policy.
-There is a common misconception that politicians will not listen to youth because we are too inexperienced or too young to vote.
-But youth actually have a great deal of political power they can wield through their ability to connect with one another and to acquire and spread knowledge like no generation before.
+There is a common misconception that politicians will not listen to youth because we are too young; we are too young to vote and too young to have any tangible knowledge which leads to political decision-making, influence, and power.
+This is a flawed mentality.
+Youth have a great deal of political power they can wield through their ability to connect with one another and to acquire and spread knowledge like no generation has before.
 Using these skills, we can collectively communicate with decision-makers to compel them to act.
-We need more youth at the table alongside those decision-makers who are discussing environmental law reform because, ultimately, these are discussions about our future.
-The stakes are highest for young people; we are sure to bring an essential perspective to the table every time.
+We need more youth at the table alongside those decision-makers who are discussing environmental law reform because, ultimately, these are discussions about our future; as young people, with the highest stakes at risk, we are sure to bring an essential perspective to the table every time.